jrhendrix-dev/Business-First-English-Center-PHP/README.md

   - Login attempts are rate-limited and lockouts are enforced after repeated failures.
 - **Role-Based Access Control**:
   - Each user role has access only to permitted features and views.
+- **Input Validation**:
+  - All AJAX handlers and forms validate input and handle errors gracefully.
+- **Code Documentation**:
+  - All major PHP and JavaScript files include PHPDoc/JSDoc comments for maintainability.
 ---

 ## 6. **Frontend and User Experience**